WHAT DOES AN ENGINEERING MANAGER DO?

 - Strategic Alignment: Work with colleagues to identify opportunities or needs for alignment.

-10. Engineering Manager Roles
+10. Engineering Manager Additional Details

 - Team Leadership: Provide guidance and leadership to team members.